Summary

 • Encourage employees to make recommendations for system improvements.

-• Support recommendations for service, employees and complaint handling improvements arising from the analysis of complaint data.
+• Support recommendations for service, employee and complaint management improvements arising from the analysis of complaint data.

-• Provide regular reports to the Secretary on issues arising from complaint handling work.
+• Provide regular reports to the Managing Director and the ARC on issues arising from complaints.

 • Encourage employees to make recommendations for system improvements.